Split Conformal Prediction and Non-Exchangeable Data: Theoretical Results

 The $\beta$-mixing condition allows us to replace independence with asymptotic independence and still retain some important concentration results.
-The so-called Blocking Technique \cite{yu1994rates, mohri2010stability, Kuznetsov2017} allows one to compare a $\beta$-mixing process with another process made of independent blocks.
+In particular, the so-called Blocking Technique \citep{yu1994rates, mohri2010stability, kuznetsov2017generalization} allows one to compare a $\beta$-mixing process with another process made of independent blocks.
 The results below generally follow from combining the Blocking Technique with decoupling arguments and Bernstein's concentration inequality.

-\begin{remark} Our theoretical bounds are in terms of ``optimal block sizes''.
-However, this is a purely mathematical device: while they appear in the {\em performance bounds} below, the split CP method is not dependent on this optimization (or even the definition of block sizes; this is in contrast with, e.g., \cite{chernozhukov2018blocks}). \end{remark}
+Crucially, the guarantees might depend on block sizes, but split CP itself does not.
+This is an advantage over CP variants \citep{chernozhukov2018blocks}.